Welcome to spring

 Spring Showers

 The UK continues to experience unpredictable extremes of weather as climate change becomes more of a factor.
-In May 2021, the UK saw its second highest rainfall on record for the month with rainfall of 131.7mm.1 High levels of rainfall can lead to flooding.
-You should consider the risk of flooding to your premises and what precautions you can take to prevent it.
-To help, we’ve provided some simple, practical advice on steps you can take to protect your business if flooding is forecast.
+In Spring 2023 England experienced rainfall well above average, with some areas experiencing 161% of what they would in a typical spring.1 High levels of rainfall can lead to flooding.
+You should consider the risk of flooding to your premises and what precautions you can take to help prevent it.
+To help, we’ve provided some simple, practical advice on steps you can take to help protect your business if flooding is forecast.

 Building and renovations